Are you ready to discover your college program?

-An MBA familiarizes students with advanced principles of management, operations, finance, marketing, accounting, and economics.
+Many students can familiarize themselves with useful skills and principles when they choose an MBA in accounting, marketing, economics, or any other program of their choice.
 MBA programs appeal to many types of students, and schools offer a diverse selection of program formats, professional concentrations, and enrollment options.

 Many MBA programs emphasize flexibility for working students, offering part-time enrollment options, online learning, or evening courses.
 Other programs may use an accelerated format, enabling candidates to complete their studies in as little as one year.

 An MBA builds high-level business skills applicable to many different industries, and programs increasingly offer a varied assortment of concentration options to meet management challenges in different fields.
-Some MBA concentrations focus on specific business concepts, building specialized skills in areas such as finance, marketing, human resources, or entrepreneurship.
-Other programs concentrate on specific industries, such as healthcare, information technology, or agriculture.
+Some MBA programs, like MBA programs in finance, marketing or human resources, focus on specific business concepts, building specialized skills in these areas.
+Other programs concentrate on specific industries, such as online MBA programs in healthcare management, information technology, or agriculture.

 Regardless of concentration pathway, an MBA prepares graduates for professional advancement in their chosen field.
 MBA recipients pursue a wide variety of careers in business and finance, including marketing management, financial management, sales management, investment banking, and management consulting.

 While earnings can vary widely among career fields, MBA candidates can generally expect to earn increased salaries commensurate with their advanced level of education.
 A 2018 study from education research and consulting firm QS Quacquarelli Symonds reports that MBA graduates can expect a total return on investment of over $390,000 within a decade of earning the degree.